Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Related Works

-Deep learning could also be utilized for prediction result refining.
+Neural network could also be utilized for prediction result refinement.
 In \cite{b9}, a convolutional neural network-based intra prediction is proposed.
 The block size is constrained as 8$\times$8.
 After HEVC intra prediction, the target block, along with its three nearest reconstruction blocks, forms a 16$\times$16 block as the input of CNN.
 The output of the neural network is a residual block of the same size as the input.
 By subtracting the generated residual block from the original HEVC prediction result, the prediction quality can be enhanced.
-MSCNN proposed in \cite{b10} further improves this method by increasing the number of supported block sizes (i.e. 4$\times$4, 8$\times$8, 16$\times$16, and 32$\times$32).
-In addition, the multi-scale feature extraction is proposed to take advantage of feature maps in different scales to improve performance.
-MSCNN could achieve an average of 3.4\% bitrate saving with all intra configuration.
+MSCNN proposed in \cite{b10} further improves this method by increasing the number of supported block sizes.
+In addition, the multi-scale feature extraction is proposed to take advantage of feature maps in different scales to improve the performance.
+MSCNN could achieve an average of 3.4\% bitrate saving with all intra configuration over HEVC.

-In this paper, a data clustering-driven neural network (dubbed DCDNN) is proposed for intra prediction.
-In DCDNN, each network can be split into two networks by adding or subtracting Gaussian random noise.
-Then a data clustering-driven training is applied to train all the derived networks recursively.
-In each iteration, the entire training dataset is partitioned according to the recovery qualities of the derived networks.